Powerlearnproject/se-day1-assignment-LynSD/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
+Which of the following best describes software engineering?
+b) The process of designing, developing, and maintaining software

 Explain what software engineering is and discuss its importance in the technology industry.
 -Software engineering is the process of designing, developing, and maintaining software..